 We start with a brief introduction to the Lanczos algorithm and its connection to Krylov complexity.
 The latter is a measure that characterizes how quantum operators grow as time evolves.
 Let's consider a unitary evolution of an operator $\mathcal{O}(t)$ under a time-independent Hamiltonian $H$,

 where $\mathcal{L}$ is called the Liouvillian superoperator.
 Expand the equation \eqref{2.111} at $t = 0$, then we have

 The above equation can be regarded as the expansion of the operator $\mathcal{O}(t)$ in a basis set $\{\mathcal{L}^n\mathcal{O}(0)\}$.
-The space spanned by this basis set is called as the Krylov space.
+The space spanned by this basis set is called the Krylov space.
 However, in general the set $\{\mathcal{L}^n\mathcal{O}(0)\}$ does not form an orthogonal basis.
-Therefore, the Gram-Schmidt procedure can be applied to the set and generates an orthonormal basis known as the Krylov basis $\{\mathcal{O}_n\}$ \cite{Parker:2018yvk,viswanath1994recursion}.
-The procedure is like the following,
+Therefore, one can apply the Gram-Schmidt procedure to obtain an orthonormal basis, namely the Krylov basis $\{\mathcal{O}_n\}$ \cite{Parker:2018yvk,viswanath1994recursion}.
+The procedure is as follows:

 Here, we use $\Ket{\mathcal{O}_n}$ to represent the Krylov basis $\mathcal{O}_n$, and take $\mathcal{O}_0 \equiv \mathcal{O}(0)$.
 Moreover, $\{a_n\}$ and $\{b_n\}$ are referred to as the Lanczos coefficients, which are defined as